Math major and advanced courses FAQ

 Is there an undergraduate math organization?

 The Yale Undergraduate Math Society (YUMS) hosts a number of events for undergraduate students, including colloquia, study sessions, game nights, and panels about the math major and summer opportunities.
 Check out https://yums.sites.yale.edu for more information.
-You can also take a look at their recent seminar recordings.
+You can also take a look at their recent seminar recordings, and visit our contact information site to sign up for their weekly newsletter

 Dimensions seeks to inspire, celebrate and empower women in mathematics at Yale.
 To help facilitate a community of Yale women in math, Dimensions offers a mentorship program, pairing graduate students, upper and lower class people based off interests, as well as workshops, speaker events and organized meetings with professors.
 We hope to create an encouraging space for women and other gendered minorities to pursue their interests in the under represented fields of mathematics.
-All are welcome to public events sponsored by Dimensions.
-To subscribe to our panlist and stay updated on events, please email Dimensionsatyale@gmail.com.
+All students are welcome to join Dimensions as well as attend all events sponsored by Dimensions.
+Please visit us at our website or our Istagram page

 What jobs are available in the Math department?